Questions & Answers about Title I in Central Bucks

 How do parents know if their child is making progress in reading and mathematics?

 Because the Title 1 program is closely aligned with classroom instruction, classroom teachers provide information about each child’s overall progress.
-CB progress reports are completed by classroom teachers and distributed two times a year: February and June.
-Parent/teacher conferences are held in November and in the spring to share information about the progress and needs of each student.
+CB progress reports are completed by classroom teachers and distributed three times a year - at the end of each trimester.
+Parent/teacher conferences are held in December and April to share information about the progress and needs of each student.
 During these conferences, parents may discuss the Title 1 program of support, and parents are encouraged to contact their child’s teacher at any time for information about their child’s program.

 What role can parents play in helping their child?